csparks113/Morse-Code-App/docs/refactor-notes.md

 - Keep the touchpoint inventory in sync with reality so new contributors always see which surfaces we currently drive.

 ## Completed (Today)
+- Relocated the workspace to `C:\dev\Morse`, reinstalled native dependencies, and rebuilt the Android dev client (with `expo-linear-gradient` + `react-native-audio-api`) so the app launches on device ahead of latency validation.
+- Defined the `OutputsAudio` Nitro interface, regenerated Nitrogen bindings, and documented the audio plugin override defaults in `docs/nitro-integration-prep.md`.
 - Built the shared `ToneController` in `utils/audio.ts` and migrated `services/outputs/defaultOutputsService` to the audio-api-first flow with backend-tagged latency logging.
 - Added the AudioAPI Gradle override plugin (`plugins/withAudioApiAndroidConfig.js`) and began logging keyer touch-to-output latency (tone/haptic/flash/torch) through the outputs service.
 - Integrated `react-native-audio-api` scaffolding: updated `utils/audio.ts` to prefer the Nitro module with an expo fallback, wired the Expo config/plugin, and added the placeholder Nitro spec (`outputs-native/audio.nitro.ts`).